-To begin, select Copy mode, and ensure that Match Edges is Off.
+To begin, select Copy mode.
 Now define the region that you are going to copy.
 No wings will appear because they are not appropriate for this operation.

 Having marked the audio you will find that the cursor turns into a hand icon when you move it over the marked area.
 You can now move the audio, depositing it in a new position as you choose.